 Izmir European Jazz Festival

 With the participation of local foreign jazz communities, this festival is held in the first half of March every year.
 It brings together jazz lovers in Izmir and makes a significant contribution to the cultural richness of Izmir.

 How to Go

 Izmir has an airport, named Adnan Menderes Airport.
-Is is an international airport serving Izmir.
+It is an international airport serving Izmir.

-July and august is the hottest, january and february is the coldest months.
+July and August are the hottest, January and February are the coldest months.
 Snowfall in the city is almost none.